-In the master bedroom I made this hanging planter out of one of the sides of those wood crates, white house paint, and twine.
+In the master bedroom, I made this hanging planter out of one of the sides of those wood crates, white house paint, and twine.
 Why is the pot broken on the backside?
 Because one night I was trying to sneak into our room (with the lights off) while Ellia slept in my bed.
 I walked straight into this shelf and sent the cactus planter rolling to the floor…rolling down my head and hand.
 I had a few cactus spikes to remove at that!

 The Girls’ Room

 Arias has always wanted a dreamcatcher.
-As a birthday gift I tried my hand at making her this black crescent moon dreamcatcher (I used 9″ wooden embroidery hoop, an array of ribbon, and embroidery thread).
+As a birthday gift, I tried my hand at making her this black crescent moon dreamcatcher (I used 9″ wooden embroidery hoop, an array of ribbon, and embroidery thread).
 But I couldn’t have a decoration above her bed and nothing above Ellia’s.
 So I made her this falling star wall hanging (using black construction paper, white sewing thread to hang them, and a stick I found outside).

-The girls room.
+The girls’ room.
 They have their two beds and a daybed for reading (which is currently being used as Ellia’s bed while Aunty Nene is here).
 The girls also have the wooden crate at the foot of the daybed with all their homeschooling books in it.
 Their bedding is grey blankets from IKEA and rainbow throws from Henry & Bros.

 The Toilet Room

 The toilet that was in the house had a top that didn’t fit this toilet size.
 I replaced it with a slab of Parota wood (local wood.
 The woodshop charged me 200 pesos= $11.10 for the wood, to cut, sand and clean it, since I didn’t have any of the tools to do that!)
-The shells and woven basket are from our boat things, and then added candle holder and mason jar with potpourri for colour).
+The shells and woven basket are from our boat things, and then added candle holder and a mason jar with potpourri for color).

-There were pipes for a sink water hookup in the toilet room, which we through wasn’t necessary.
+There were pipes for a sink water hookup in the toilet room, which we through weren’t necessary.
 But we didn’t want to remove them completely since the owner may want to install a sink in there someday.
 So I used a wooden crate, painted white, to hide them.
 It serves as a good cactus and toilet paper holder!